 Cross Spider – Araneus diadematus

 The species epithet diadematus refers to a diadem, “A jeweled crown or headband worn as a symbol of sovereignty.”
 It’s easy to see the resemblance of the abdominal markings to a crown worn by English royalty, or at least royalty adhering to the Christian faith.
-Indeed, the tendency in recent years is to commonly call this spider the “cross” spider, but I prefer the more literal interpretation of the nomenclature: Crowned orbweaver.
+Indeed, the tendency in recent years is to commonly call this spider the “cross” spider, but I prefer the literal interpretation of the nomenclature: Crowned orbweaver.

 I visited her twice more over the space of 4 weeks.
 Last I saw her, Oct.
 10th, she was still sitting in the same place, but no longer maintained an orb web.
 I assume her business was done, although I never was able to locate any of her mates and I never saw any egg cases.